brando90/ultimate-utils/ultimate-utils-proj-src/uutils/torch_uu/metrics/readme.md

 # LICENSE

-Due to original authors of svcca, pwcca, we are adding their license here and adding comments in the `./cca/NOTICE` file.
+Due to original authors of svcca, pwcca, we are adding their license here and adding list of changes here instead of in the `./cca/NOTICE` file:

+Changes:
+    - all additions to the original svcca library are in file `uutils_cca_core_addendums.py`

-# Licensing comment
+## Licensing comment

 My understanding from opensource SO:
 > You can use (and modify) the codebase of the Apache component under the Apache license.
 You cannot re-license the